Academic Advising and Monitoring

 Students receive individual assistance in planning, scheduling, and registration for classes.
 Students meet with their advisor at least three times during the academic term to address academic progress toward academic goal.

 Students will receive individual and/or group assistance in preparation for transfer to four-year colleges and universities.
-College search materials, www.flvc.org, and program-sponsored visits to area colleges will be available.
-Program staff will work with admissions and financial aid staff at transfer institutions, and coordinate with SSS programs on those campuses.
+College search materials, flvc.org, and program-sponsored visits to area colleges will be available.
+Program staff will work with admissions and financial aid staff at transfer institutions and coordinate with TRiO programs on those campuses.

 Financial Aid/ Financial Literacy Advising

 Students will receive individual and/or group assistance in exploring and applying for financial aid.
-Program staff will work with the Financial Aid Office to ensure that students’ financial needs are met.
-Program staff will work closely with students in educating on financial literacy.
+TRiO staff will work with the Financial Aid Office to ensure that students’ financial needs are met.
+TRiO staff will work closely with students in educating on financial literacy.